 The blue screen with concentric circles, symbolizing the attraction of viewers, the central Disney logo, and the black Channel inscription below the image were also repeated.

-At the top, slightly in the background, was the familiar yellow cloud with the Playhouse name.
-This was practically the only unique image of the logo.
+The familiar yellow cloud with the Playhouse name was at the top, slightly in the background.
+This was practically the only image of the logo.

-However, the idea to create a separate channel was not realized, and the emblem was quickly changed.
+However, creating a separate channel was not realized, and the emblem was quickly changed.

 2002 – 2011